 The performance of the Company is considered in detail at each Board meeting.
 In the year under review the Board has conducted a review of its own performance, together with that of its Committees, the Chairman and each individual Director.
 This was conducted by the Chairman having a private discussion with each Director.
 The Directors also meet without the Chairman present in order to review his performance.
 It was concluded that each were satisfactory and the Board has a good balance of skills and experience.
-In particular, it is considered that each of the Directors makes a significant contribution to the affairs of the Company and the Chairman continues to display effective leadership.
-The Director seeking re-election at the Company's AGM this year is John Russell.
-The Board considers that he merits re-election by shareholders.
-Julia Chapman was appointed to the Board in January 2015 and will stand for election at the forthcoming AGM in line with the Company's Articles of Association.
+In particular, it is considered that each of the Directors makes a significant contribution to the affairs of the Company; the Chairman continues to display effective leadership; and that Directors seeking re-election at the Company's AGM merit re-election by shareholders.